SB 1398-Relating to Accessibility of Places of Public Accommodation

 - Require courts to consider remediation plans to determine if a plaintiff filed a claim in good faith and whether the plaintiff is entitled to attorney’s fees in lawsuits involving alleged violations of the ADA.

-SB 1398 will go on to the Senate Committee on Appropriations for its next hearing.
+SB 1398 will go on to the Senate floor for consideration.

 AIF SUPPORTS legislation that makes filing frivolous lawsuits against Florida’s businesses more difficult to accomplish.

 SB 832-Relating to Drones

 On Tuesday, April 25th, SB 832, by Senator Dana Young (R-Tampa) was heard in Senate Committee on Rules and passed.
 AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this bill.